-Almost two-thirds (61%) of residents report no consumption or low consumption (1-2 servings per day) of fruits and vegetables per day.
-Note that the percentage of residents who consume five or more servings per day is only 5%.
-The most prevalent reason for failing to eat more fruits and vegetables was dislike followed by the perceived lack of importance.
+Almost two-thirds (58%) of residents report no consumption or low consumption (1-2 servings per day) of fruits and vegetables per day.
+Note that the percentage of residents who consume five or more servings per day is only 7%.
+According to survey respondents, the most prevalent reasons for failing to eat more fruits and vegetables were the lack of importance and expense involved.

 Source: CHNA Survey

 SUBSEQUENT OBESITY

-In Madison County, over two-thirds (68.7%) of residents were diagnosed with obesity and being overweight (based on the most recent available data from 2014).
+Healthy behaviors are directly related to issues such as obesity.
+In Henry County, nearly two-thirds (65.4%) of residents were diagnosed with obesity and being overweight (based on the most recent available data from 2014).
 In the 2019 CHNA survey, respondents indicated that being overweight was the second most important health issue and was rated as the most prevalently diagnosed health condition.
-Research strongly suggests that obesity is a significant problem facing youth and adults nationally, in Illinois, and within Madison County.
+Research strongly suggests that obesity is a significant problem facing youth and adults nationally, in Illinois, and within Henry County.
 The U.S. Surgeon General has characterized obesity as "the fastest-growing, most threatening disease in America today."
 According to the Obesity Prevention Initiative from the Illinois General Assembly, 20% of Illinois children are obese.
 The financial burden of overweight and obese individuals is staggering, as the estimated annual medical costs attributed to obesity in Illinois exceed \$3.4 billion, ranking Illinois 6th in the nation for obesity-attributed medical costs.
 With children, research has linked obesity to numerous chronic diseases including Type II diabetes, hypertension, high blood pressure, and asthma.
 Adverse physical health side effects of obesity include orthopedic problems due to weakened joints and lower bone density.
 Detrimental mental health side effects include low self-esteem, poor body image, symptoms of depression and suicide ideation.
 Obesity impacts educational performance as well; studies suggest school absenteeism of obese children is six times higher than that of non-obese children.
 With adults, obesity has far-reaching consequences.
 Testimony to the Illinois General Assembly indicated that obesity-related illnesses contribute to worker absenteeism, slow workflow, and high worker compensation rates.
 A Duke University study on the effects of obesity in the workforce noted 13 times more missed workdays by obese employees than non-obese employees.
 Nationwide, lack of physical activity and poor nutrition contribute to an estimated 300,000 preventable deaths per year.

 Source: Illinois Behavioral Risk Factor Surveillance System II.
-BEHAVIORAL HEALTH - MENTAL HEALTH MENTAL HEALTH The CHNA survey asked respondents to indicate prevalence of specific mental-health issues, namely depression and stress/anxiety.
-Of respondents, 45% indicated they felt depressed in the last 30 days and 38% indicated they felt anxious or stressed.
+BEHAVIORAL HEALTH - MENTAL HEALTH AND SUBSTANCE ABUSE MENTAL HEALTH

+The CHNA survey asked respondents to indicate prevalence of specific mental-health issues, namely depression and stress/anxiety.
+Of respondents, 41% indicated they felt depressed in the last 30 days and 32% indicated they felt anxious or stressed.
 Respondents were also asked if they spoke with anyone about their mental health in the last 30 days.
-Of respondents 28% indicated that they spoke to someone, the most common response was to a doctor/nurse (45%).
-In regard to self-assessment of overall mental health, 5% of respondents stated they have poor overall mental health.
-Moreover, respondents indicated that mental health was the most important health issue in the community.
+Of respondents 20% indicated that they spoke to someone, the most common response was to a doctor/nurse (46%).
+In regard to selfassessment of overall mental health, 5% of respondents stated they have poor overall mental health.
+Moreover, respondents indicated that mental health was the 3rd most important health issue in the community.